Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Common/README.md

 ### Create a credential with a static token

-For a short-lived clients, refreshing the token upon expiry is not necessary and `CommunicationTokenCredential` may be instantiated with a static token.
+For short-lived clients, refreshing the token upon expiry is not necessary and `CommunicationTokenCredential` may be instantiated with a static token.

 ```C# Snippet:CommunicationTokenCredential_CreateWithStaticToken
 string token = Environment.GetEnvironmentVariable("COMMUNICATION_SERVICES_USER_TOKEN");
 using var tokenCredential = new CommunicationTokenCredential(token);
 ```

+### Create a credential with a callback

-Alternatively, you can create a `CommunicationTokenCredential` with callback to renew tokens if expired.
+Alternatively, for short-lived clients, you can create a `CommunicationTokenCredential` with a callback to renew tokens if expired.
 Here we pass two imagined functions that make network requests to retrieve token strings for user Bob.
 If callbacks are passed, upon requests (sending a chat message), `CommunicationTokenCredential` ensures that a valid token is acquired prior to executing the request.
+It's necessary that the `FetchTokenForUserFromMyServer` method returns a valid token (with an expiration date set in the future) at all times.

 Optionally, you can enable proactive token refreshing where a fresh token will be acquired as soon as the previous token approaches expiry.
 Using this method, your requests are less likely to be blocked to acquire a fresh token:

-Optionally, you can adjust the time span before token expiry that will trigger the proactive refreshing of the token.
-For example, if the proactive refreshing is enabled ('refreshProactively' is true), setting the time span to 5 minutes means that 5 minutes before the cached token expires, the proactive refresh will request a new token by calling the 'tokenRefresher' callback.
-The default value is 4.5 minutes to avoid MSAL compatibility issues.

 ```C# Snippet:CommunicationTokenCredential_CreateRefreshableWithoutInitialToken
 using var tokenCredential = new CommunicationTokenCredential(